opencog/link-grammar/link-grammar/dict-atomese/README.md

 External Mode
 -------------
 The **external mode** is available when using the Link Grammar shared library.
+In this case, a call to the `lg_config_atomspace()` function must be made

  In this case, a librar call can be made
 In external mode, the system uses a pre-existing AtomSpace.

 `lg_config_atomspace`